molecularmodelinglab/plantain/README.md

 python -m baselines.vina_gnina
 python -m baselines.diffdock
 ```
 Note that these commands will take a very long time!
 Each of Vina, GNINA, and DiffDock took several days to run on my computer.
+This is because at the moment there is no parallelization in the scripts, but it shouldn't be hard to add that in.

 Now that you've saved the baseline results, run:
 ```bash